-I propose the creation of a continuum that spans the gulf between traditional education routines possibly enhanced by the use of a computer and the sort of powerful idea construction only possible with the computer's purposeful use.
-The subjectivity of the examples are acknowledged, but intended to generate discussion.
+It seems impossible to invent an empirical metric for measuring the efficacy of computer use in the context of education.
+There are simply too many variables involved in a complex system such as education.
+The nature of learning is even more difficult to quantify in anything but a reductionist fashion.
+Therefore, I propose the creation of a continuum that spans the gulf between traditional education routines possibly enhanced by the use of a computer and the sort of powerful idea construction only possible with the purposeful use of the computer.
+The subjectivity of the examples are acknowledge, but are intended to generate discussion.